sungpilpaek/flask_restful/README.md

 Please note that this document is written based on Windows.

 EDIT [07-03-2017]
-Added the API Template Generator in tools/ directory, which will enable us to easily write bulk codes. :D
+Added the API Template Generator in tools/ directory, which will enable us to easily write bulk codes.

+EDIT [07-03-2017]
+Deployed the application to AWS!
+Click [here](http://saemi.ap-northeast-2.elasticbeanstalk.com/) if you are interested. <3

 ## Prerequisites